ru13r/gpt-text-to-audio/README.md

-# PDF to Audiobook Converter

-This prototype Node.js application converts PDF documents into audiobooks using OpenAI's text-to-speech service.
-It processes the text extracted from PDFs and converts it into spoken audio in MP3 format.
-This tool is ideal for creating audiobooks from written documents, enhancing accessibility, and providing a hands-free way of consuming information.

-## Features

-- Extract text from PDF files.
-- Convert text to spoken audio using OpenAI's text-to-speech.
-- Save the audio in MP3 format.
-- Process large PDFs by splitting text into manageable chunks.
+# GPT Tools

+A set of prototype Node.js command line tools.

 ## Prerequisites

-Before you run this application, you need the following:
+Before you run these tools, you need the following:
 - Node.js installed on your system.
 - An API key from OpenAI.